CompuTec/computec-docs/docs/wms/user-guide/custom-decoder.md

 Here, you have access to the following information:

-The Info tab:
+**<i>The Info tab</i>**:

-Transaction – the name of a transaction.
+**Transaction** – the name of a transaction.

-FormId – a screen name.
+**FormId** – a screen name.

-Supported scanning segments – data that CompuTec WMS reads from barcodes and uses in this screen.
+**Supported scanning segments** – data that CompuTec WMS reads from barcodes and uses in this screen.

-The Business Object tab – here, you can preview variable values available in a specific CompuTec WMS screen.
+**The Business Object tab** – here, you can preview variable values available in a specific CompuTec WMS screen.

-The Decoder tab – here is information on a specific decoder.
+**The Decoder tab** – here is information on a specific decoder.

 ![WMS Decoder](./media/wms-decoder-tab.webp)

-Current Decoder Code – an ID of a decoder assigned to this screen.
+**Current Decoder Code** – an ID of a decoder assigned to this screen.

-Current Decoder Name – the name of a decoder assigned to this screen.
+**Current Decoder Name** – the name of a decoder assigned to this screen.

-Assign decoder transaction – assign a decoder to a specific transaction.
+**Assign decoder transaction** – assign a decoder to a specific transaction.

-Assign decoder screen – assign a decoder to the current transaction and screen.
+**Assign decoder screen** – assign a decoder to the current transaction and screen.

-Enter Barcode – a field for a barcode.
+**Enter Barcode** – a field for a barcode.

-GS – click to put a GS1 separator in the pointed spot in the Barcode field.
+**GS** – click to put a GS1 separator in the pointed spot in the Barcode field.
 The separator has to be defined in CompuTec WMS options (Scanner tab).

-Test barcode – test the decoder's behavior for a specific barcode.
+**Test barcode** – test the decoder's behavior for a specific barcode.
 Clicking results in displaying output variables values sent to CompuTec WMS.

-Back – go back to the previous window.
+**Back** – go back to the previous window.

 ## Examples